 76% of companies choose social media to communicate Employer Brand

 Today, there are many social media platforms companies use to promote their employer brands.
-Statistics have shown that some companies pointed to social media as preferred channel have seen more success than through optimized career websites, referral programs, and even online job boards.
-Social media has truly risen into a prominent place in the Employer Branding toolbox.
+Statistics have shown that some companies pointed to social media as a preferred channel has seen more success than through optimized career websites, referral programs, and even online job boards.
+Social media has truly risen to a prominent place in the Employer Branding toolbox.

 79% of job seekers are likely to use social media in their job search